“Therefore let those who suffer according to the will of God commit their souls to Him in doing good, as to a faithful Creator.”

 commit their souls to Him

 “Commit” is an accounting term meaning to deposit.
 “Commit” carries the ideas of to give or hand over to another, transmit.
-We give over our money to the bank.
+We pass over our money to the bank.
 When we give our money to a bank, we put them in charge of keeping it for us.
 If we deposit our souls with God, he will undertake the superintendence of our souls.
-When we do this we are no longer in control, he is.
+When we do this, we are no longer in control; he is.
 Our soul operates on all systems go.

 The word “commit” was used in Matthew 26:45 of the handing over of the Son of Man to the control of sinners.
 They arrested him and took him into custody.
 They placed him under their authority and control.

 Mt 25:45, “Then He came to His disciples and said to them, “Are you still sleeping and resting?
 Behold, the hour is at hand, and the Son of Man is being betrayed into the hands of sinners.”